-(47) a.
+- (47) a.
 Sie wuchsen in einem gesellschaftlichen Klima auf, das freier in they grew in a social climate PART(up) that freer in Deutschland nie war.

-Germany never was b. daß ausschlaggebend für die Interpretation abgeleiteter Verben that decisive for the interpretation derived verbs bestimmte semantische Interpretationsmuster sind, [...] certain semantic interpretation.models are 'that certain semantic interpretation models [...] are decisive for the interpretation of derived verbs'
+Germany never was 'They grew up in a social climate that was freer than ever in Germany.' - b. daß ausschlaggebend für die Interpretation abgeleiteter Verben that decisive for the interpretation derived verbs bestimmte semantische Interpretationsmuster sind, [...] certain semantic interpretation.models are 'that certain semantic interpretation models [...] are decisive for the interpretation of derived verbs'